-MUSIC BOOKS Warren Park Music's computer-generated printed music samples can be used in music textbooks, instructional books, piano music collections, hymnals, graphics for posters, wherever the appearance of notes on a staff is called for.
+MUSIC BOOKS Warren Park Music's computer-generated printed sheet music samples can be used in music textbooks, instructional books, piano music collections, hymnals, graphics for posters, wherever the appearance of notes on a staff is called for.
 We are a small company that also likes working one-to-one with individuals who are creating their own projects.
 Are you writing a book on guitar playing?
 How to write for clarinet?
 Historic folk tunes from Appalachia?
 Original children's songs?
-Vocal techniques of the Balkans?
+Vocal techniques of old jazz?
 American harmonica styles?
 Whatever you need music on the page for, we can help you.

 WE ARE A MEMBER OF ASCAP Warren Park Music is a publisher member of the American Society of Composers, Authors and Publishers.
 As such, if you choose to contract with us, we are in a position, to serve as your 'publishing company' for the purposes of collection of royalties for performances and broadcasts.